Teb0so/labyrinth/README.md

 # Labyrinth

-A simple Ncurses learning project that draws a labyrinth on the terminal, where you can move around with the player represented by the "*" character
+A simple Ncurses learning project that draws a labyrinth on the terminal where you can move around with the player represented by the "*" character

 ## Binds:
 **wasd** - Move your character